Letters of recommendation give colleges a second opinion about your high school achievements and a sense of who you are.

 First, Find Out What the College Requires

 The application should clearly state who should complete the recommendation forms.
 Typically, it's your high school counselor, a few teachers, and possibly your principal.
 You have a choice of which teachers to ask.
 These forms usually ask your recommender to rate your academic performance and personal qualities, and add additional comments.
-Most of the time, colleges provide recommendation forms with their applications, either on paper or online.
+Most of the time, colleges provide recommendation forms with their applications.
 Application services, like the Common App, provide their own recommendation forms.